 Overview

-The School of Journalism and Mass Communication at the University of Wisconsin Madison offers three options for the master of arts: professional-track M.A.
+The School of Journalism and Mass Communication at University of Wisconsin Madison offers three options for the master of arts: professional-track M.A.
 (30 credits in multi-media communication and topic specialization); thesis-track M.A.
 (30 credits in theory and methods plus thesis); and non-thesis M.A.
 (30 credits with tight focus on journalism and mass communication concepts).

 The school is a recognized leader in teaching and research in a variety of topics including the process and effects of mass communication; communication campaigns; community and social movements; consumer and popular culture; health and science communication; history of mass communication; international communication; media accountability and criticism; media law and policy; new media technology; political communication and public opinion; and race, gender and mass communication.